rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 So they said to him, Then how were your eyes opened? ^0910

-He answered, The man called Jesus made mud and anointed my eyes and said to me, Go to Siloam and wash.
+He answered, The man called Jesus made mud and anointed my eyes and said to me, 'Go to Siloam and wash.'
 So I went and washed and received my sight. ^0911

 They said to him, Where is he?
 He said, I do not know. ^0912